top of page

 Classical sources for the philosophy of Yoga include: the Upaniṣads, the Bhagavad Gītā, and the Yoga Sūtra.

-What we often come to think of as yoga has to do with the move to treat Yoga as a modality of physical fitness, or health and well being.
-Whereas Yoga the philosophy is all encompassing, and requires extensive research and learning, and continuous practice, it is much easier to teach and market practices that support the practice of yoga.
+What we often come to think of as yoga has to do with the move to treat Yoga as a modality of physical fitness, or health and well-being.
+Whereas Yoga the philosophy is all-encompassing, and requires extensive research learning, and continuous practice, it is much easier to teach and market practices that support the practice of yoga.
 Hence, it is common to see yoga being represented as:

 • the physical practices of posture flow (often called āsana),